-Accessing resources in an important way of improving people's life.
-In this instance, we are looking particularly at energy resources but for inclusive development it is useful to look at all the economic resources, livestock, a house, a market, transportation, tools, human resources; it could also be information, skills, knowledge, decision making power, land, or an institution such as a cooperative.
+Accessing resources is important in improving people's lives.
+In this instance, we are looking particularly at energy resources but for inclusive development it is useful to look at all the resources; economic resources, livestock, a house, a market, transportation, tools, human resources; it could also be information, skills, knowledge, decision making power, land, or an institution such as a cooperative.

-Gender and ethnic profile could greatly impact on peoples capacities to access (make use of) and "control" (deciding for the use of this resource) resources.
+Gender and ethnic profile could greatly impact on people capacities to access (make use of) and "control" (deciding for the use of this resource) resources.

-Accessing and controlling resources impact on people's use of natural resources.
-For example, poor households use an important amount of fuel wood because they do not have alternatives for cooking and heating; and, in some parts of Fiji, this can impact negatively on the biodiversity of the area.
+Accessing and controlling resources, impact people's use of natural resources.
+For example, poor households use of an important amount of fuel wood because they do not have alternatives for cooking and heating; and, in some coastal villages, have negative impacts on the biodiversity of the area.